 Of course, the best “zoom” for the iPhone camera is simply to get closer to your subject.
 In other words, zoom with your feet!

 However, this isn’t always possible depending on the situation.
-So if you do need to frame your subject more tightly, but the situation doesn’t allow you to get physically closer, you may want to consider one of many add-on telephoto lenses for your iPhone.
+So if you do need to frame your subject more tightly, but the situation doesn’t allow you to get physically closer, you can use a telephoto lens.

 Two of the best lenses that I’ve used are the Moment Telephoto and the Ztylus Telephoto.
 Both options are considered 2x telephoto lenses because they both bring you twice as close to your subject as the native camera lens.